 - Settling all bills at once as soon as they are available

-- Discounting your pain and suffering
+- Discounting the victim’s pain and suffering

 For a free legal consultation, call 800-537-8185